Floer theory and flips: Transversality

-\end{enumerate} We call $\M_\Gamma(L,D)$ in the first resp. second case a {\em true} resp. {\em fake boundary stratum.} A fake boundary stratum is not a part of the boundary of the moduli space of adapted treed disks in the sense that the space is not locally homeomorphic to a manifold with boundary near such a stratum since any such treed disk may be deformed either by deforming the disk node, or deforming the length of the edge corresponding to the node to a positive real number. \end{remark}
+We call $\M_\Gamma(L,D)$ in the first resp. second case a {\em true} resp. {\em fake boundary stratum.} A fake boundary stratum $\M_\Gamma(L,D)$ is not a part of the boundary $\partial \ol{\M}(L,D)$ of the moduli space of adapted treed disks in the sense that $\ol{\M}(L,D)$ is homeomorphic to an open ball, rather than a half-ball near a $\M_\Gamma(L,D)$ if regular.
+Indeed any such treed disk $u:C \to X$ may be deformed either by deforming the disk node $z \in C$, or deforming the length $\ell(e) $ of the edge corresponding to the node to a positive real number $\ell(e) > 0$. \end{remark}

+\begin{remark} Orientations on moduli spaces of treed pseudoholomorphic disks are defined in the presence of relative spin structures on the Lagrangian as in Fukaya-Oh-Ohta-Ono \cite[Chapter 10]{fooo}, \cite{orient}.
+A {\em relative spin structure} for an $n$-dimensional oriented Lagrangian $L \subset X$ is a lift of the \v{C}ech class of its tangent bundle $TL$ to relative non-abelian cohomology with values in $\Spin(n)$ relative to the map $i: L \to X$; equivalently, a collection of lifts